 Bottom line

-As you leave school, begin your career, and start building your savings, choosing the right bank account is a key step.
+As you leave school and student checking accounts, begin your career, and start building your savings, choosing the right bank account is a key step.
 A low-fee checking account paired with a savings account with a higher-than-average APY can allow you to establish a safety net and manage your money more effectively.

 While there are many banks to choose from, prioritizing banks without monthly fees will help you hold onto more of your hard-earned money.
 And, many banks allow you to open a new account online, so you can get started right away from your sofa.